 It is incredible how the first few months of a child’s life are so important, and why it is so crucial to receive touch and physical affection.
 If that is lacking in the early stages of development, then later in life there could be major social and attachment issues.
 For children with RAD, they can learn to present themselves well; understanding social situations just enough to fit in.
 This doesn’t mean they cannot learn, just that it will be a lot harder to learn and it is often difficult for others to understand how it does not come as easy.
 Children with RAD can hurt solid families, they lack guilt when lying, and truly believe their caretakers are out to hurt instead of help them.

-Feeling “mean” or “overbearing” to a child with RAD is common, because authority needs to be tighter with a child with RAD than with other children.
+Feeling “mean” or “overbearing” to a child with Reactive Attachment Disorder is common, because authority needs to be tighter with a child with RAD than with other children.
 Being consistent is key.
 Do not waver statements such as “you must clean your room before going outside.”
 When one parent wavers, the learning is lost.
 A caretaker or parent can feel depressed, used, or hopeless, and that is normal.

 At Trinity Teen Solutions, we teach children with RAD that consequences are natural.
 If you break something, you fix it.
 If you hurt someone, you learn how to apologize.
 Consistency provides learning, and it establishes securing with children who have RAD.